 In order to help prepare for class discussion, you are required to prepare and submit one or two-paged weekly summary.
 Weekly summary should include two key points which you see as the most important arguments from the reading assignments.
 You need to explain why they are chosen as key arguments of main scholars.
-This requirement needs to be turned in no later than 10 pm, every Tuesday, via emailing (oxonian07@snu.ac.kr).
+This requirement needs to be turned in no later than 10 pm, every Wednesday, by uploading it to the ETL.